Open-SGF/invisiblemanleadership.org/README.md

 - Open `http://localhost:8080` in your browser to see the website

+## Applying Craft Changes
+- When other people have made changes to the contents or structure of the CMS, you will have to apply these changes to your local database.
+You can do this by executing the following commands in your web container (enter your web container using the method detailed above):
+  - `php craft migrate/all`
+  - `php craft project-config/apply`

 ## Troubleshooting
 - Permission denied error when running `composer install`
     - If your host machine is linux it's possible that the user in the docker containers is different than the one on your host machine.
 You can add the env variables `WWWGROUP` and `WWWUSER` to `.env`.
 You'll need to set these values to be your host systems user id and group id.
 You can get these values with the `id` command.
 Make sure to rebuild your containers with `docker compose build --no-cache` afterwards.